NOC-MSM/SEAsia/docs/source/LBay_livljobs4.rst

 Note about changes to the namelist_cfg
 ======================================

-In order to make a simulation with the new v4 namelist_cfg format a number of changes appear.
+In order to make a simulation with the new v4 namelist_cfg,  a number of changes appear with its format.
 Some of these are noted below.
-They are cut down from a debug log and may not be complete.
+But since they are a cut down from a debug log they may not be exhaustive.

 I might have added some tidal harmonic constituent names to the template::